(Already got the role? Looking for tips for getting started as a first-time manager? Jump to Part 2 of this guide.)

 Whether you're looking to position yourself as a candidate for leadership or you're a new manager who wants tips for becoming a great manager, we have what you need.

-Tips for: first-time managers
+Tips for: First-time managers

 If you're looking for tips on how to be a great manager and start off on the right foot, here's the first step:

 - New Manager?
-3 Tips to Help Them Succeed (if you’re a senior leader looking for tips for developing your new managers, read this)
+3 Tips to Help Them Succeed

-Tips for: managing up
+Tips for: Managing up